morganey-lang/Morganey/README.md

 $ sbt "run <path-to-sample>"
 ```

 from the root of the source code directory.
-For example, to run the 15 first fibonacci numbers sample run:
+For example, to execute the 15 first fibonacci numbers sample run:

 ```console
 $ sbt "run docs/samples/fib.mgn"